World Boxing News provides a complete history of the pound-for-pound number-one spot from 1970 to the present day in 2023.

-One of the major talking points in modern-day boxing is the relevance of the pound-for-pound rankings list amongst the fighters.
+One of the major talking points in modern-day boxing is the relevance of the pound-for-pound rankings list among the fighters.

 A regular feature on most combat sports outlets, P4P causes hot debates with fans.
 Many have opinions on what formula gets used to decide who is the best fighter on the planet, regardless of weight class.